Bryan Michael Stoller: Biography

 Other shorts in Undershorts: The Movie received attention from celebrities parodied by them.
 The Incredible Bulk, a parody of The Incredible Hulk TV series, included Lou Ferrigno from the TV show reprising his role as the Hulk.
-"The Shadow of Michael", a parody of a Pepsi commercial caught Jackson's attention, and Jackson reprised his minor character Agent MJ from Men in Black II in Stoller's feature film parody titled "Miss Castaway & the Island Girls", later re-released as Silly Movie 2.
+"The Shadow of Michael", a parody of a Pepsi commercial caught Jackson's attention, and Jackson reprised his minor character Agent MJ from Men in Black II in Stoller's feature film parody titled Miss Cast Away and the Island Girls, later re-released as Silly Movie 2.

 Jackson and Stoller were planning to release a new movie called They Cage the Animals at Night prior to Jackson's death.
 Jackson's estate was not aware there was a formal deal for the movie, as Jackson didn't have a management team at the time he discussed the movie—though there was a contractual agreement drafted and signed through Jackson's attorneys.
 Stoller was interviewed after Jackson's death to talk about his friendship.
 Stoller noted that Jackson seemed frail prior to his death and said he didn't believe allegations against Jackson.

 Stoller adopted a dog named Little Bear.
 The dog was previously fostered by former president Ronald Reagan and first lady Nancy Reagan.
 Stoller met Nancy Reagan, which inspired him to create the movie First Dog starring Little Bear as the First Dog who gets lost, and found by a foster kid.

 Stoller has also coached filmmakers and actors and written the coaching books Filmmaking for Dummies and Harry Potter: Imagining Hogwarts, and Smartphone Movie Maker.
 Stoller has accomplished a feat that most independent filmmakers have not achieved; his movies UnderCover Angel and Wizard of Paws amassed close to eighteen million views on AVOD without any advertising—word of mouth only.